zhuhaojie/fracpred/README.md

 library(fracpred)
 ```

-Use the "fracpred" function to predict the rentention times of the peptides of interest
+Use the "fracpred" function to predict the rentention times of the peptides of interest.
 ```
 fracpred()
 ```